How to cook pork chops

-Serve tender and flavourful pork chops every time with our tips and recipe ideas.
+Serve tender and flavoursome pork chops every time with our top tips and recipe ideas.
 This meat is delicious when griddled, pan-fried, roasted or grilled.

-The key with chops is to maximise the flavour by cooking the fat on the outside really well over a high heat.
+The key to flavoursome chops is cooking the fat on the outside really well over a high heat.
 This should be done quickly so as not to dry out the meat inside.
-You can help to keep the chops nice and tender by doing one of the following:
+You can help keep the chops nice and tender by doing one of the following:

 - Resting them after cooking